2002 Award Winners

 Alexander served as liaison between USO 367 and the Kansas State Department of Education for Sciences, and as head coach, he led his team to the Frontier League Sub State Basketball Championship in 1998.

-If you ask Specht if he has succeeded as a teachet he would probably answer using a reply once used by Knute Rockne, when asked how the season went.
+If you ask Specht if he has succeeded as a teacher he would probably answer using a reply once used by Knute Rockne, when asked how the season went.
 Rockne told the reporter to ask him again in 10 or 15 years.
 "Then," he said, "I'll know what kind of young men I have helped produce and what kind of citizens they have become."

 A native of Sharon, Kansas, Specht earned a Bachelors of Science degree from Emporia State University, and is working toward his Masters in administration, also from Emporia State.